-When you run the basic Smart Cleanup, CleanMyMac goes through your Mac system like a self-running vacuum cleaner, locating junk files, including un-needed foreign language files, finding temporally stored cache files, old log files, broken preferences files, iOS photo caches, and numerous support files that may not get removed when new files are installed.
+When you run the basic Smart Scan, CleanMyMac X goes through your Mac system like a self-running vacuum cleaner, locating junk files, including un-needed foreign language files, finding temporally stored cache files, old log files, broken preferences files, iOS photo caches, and numerous support files that may not get removed when new files are installed.

 Many of these types of files can be located and deleted manually, but what kind of fun is that when CleanMyMac can automate the process.

-What Else It Do
+What Else It Does

 Preview Before Running

-I mainly run just the Smart Cleanup process, but there are other cleanups that you need to be careful about triggering.
 For example, the Uninstaller module can locate old files associated with applications you’ve previously deleted.
 CleanMyMac can locate those files and delete them for you.

 But you want to make sure that applications you’re sending to the trash are indeed applications you no longer need.
 If you have lots of applications like I do, you can use the Uninstaller feature to first locate older versions of an application.
-As a I was writing this article, I didn’t realize that I had an older version of CleanMyMac still installed, so I got rid of it.

-CleanMyMac also includes security modules such a brute force file Shedder, and Privacy checker that removes your web browser history, online and offline activity, and chat data.
+CleanMyMac also includes security modules such a brute force file Shedder, and a Privacy checker that removes your web browser history, online and offline activity, and chat data.